dandean/express-form/README.md

 Use "%s" in the message to have the field name or label printed in the message:

     validate("username").required()
-    // -> "Missing field"
+    // -> "username is required"

-    validate("username").required("%s is a required field.")
+    validate("username").required("What is your %s?")
-    // -> "username is a required field."
+    // -> "What is your username?"

-    validate("username", "Username").required("%s is a required field.")
+    validate("username", "Username").required("What is your %s?")
-    // -> "Username is a required field."
+    // -> "What is your Username?"

 **Validation Methods**